Skip to main content

 What is Cholesterol?

-Cholesterol is a waxy substance found in animal-based foods that we eat and in our body’s cells.
-Our bodies need some cholesterol to function normally, however, we can make all the cholesterol our system needs.
+Cholesterol is a waxy substance found in our body’s cells.
+It’s also found in animal-based foods.
+Our bodies need some cholesterol.
+However, our bodies make all the cholesterol we need.
 Cholesterol in the body is used to make hormones and vitamin D. It also plays a role in digestion.

 There are three main types of cholesterol in the body: